-Other Developments (Continued)
+Other Developments (continued)

 The Bank's strategy is to maintain financial instruments in its Held-to-Collect bond portfolio with a weighted average duration of less than 5 years.
-The conservative deployments during 2022 primarily to high quality short duration Bonds resulted to the portfolio having a weighted average duration of 2,64 years as at 31 December 2022 (31 December 2021: 3,14 years) and as a result a limited amount of unrealised fair value losses on the investment portfolio.
+The conservative deployments during 2023 primarily to high quality short duration Bonds resulted to the portfolio having a weighted average duration of 2,64 years as at 31 December 2023 (31 December 2022: 2,64 years).